Articles are words ("a," "an," and "the") that are used to modify nouns. Here, Grammarly has caught an error in the use of the article "a":

 Gardner had a theory about a intelligence.

-There are actually two common pronoun errors in this sentence.
-The first error is that the singular pronoun (a) does not agree with the uncountable noun (intelligence).
-Since intelligence cannot be counted, it does not require a pronoun.
-The student could address this error by writing:
+There are actually two common errors in this sentence.
+The first error is that the singular article "a" does not agree with the uncountable noun "intelligence."
+Since "intelligence" cannot be counted, it does not require an article.
+The student could address this error by writing,

 Gardner had a theory about intelligence.

-The second error that is present is a misuse of a in combination with a noun beginning with a vowel (intelligence, which begins with an i).
-Nouns or adjectives beginning with vowels (a, e, i, o, and u) require the use of an, rather than a, as in the following sentences:
+The second error is a misuse of "a" in combination with a noun beginning with a vowel ("intelligence," which begins with an "i").
+Nouns or adjectives beginning with vowels ("a," "e," "i", "o," and "u") require the use of "an," rather than "a," as in the following sentences: